-Many businesses are getting ready to host planning sessions for the coming year.
+Many customers in distribution tell us business is rebounding but conditions remain inconsistent.
 One of the main components of strategic planning is historical data, which gives decision-makers a comprehensive snapshot of performance to ensure they make informed decisions about their future.
-As this year has been game-changing, leaders need to review data in different ways.
-A clear view of your data will help you determine the parts of your business that are most resilient and to reimagine your strategy to cope with ongoing change – so you can grow realistically and value-add in the new normal.
+As the last 18 months have been game-changing, leaders need to review data in different ways.
+A clear view of your companywide data will help you determine the parts of your business that are most resilient and to reimagine your strategy to cope with ongoing change – so you can grow realistically and continuously improve in the new normal.

-Before getting into the strategic discussion, you will need to have a clear understanding of your business performance – this year – compared to other years.
-This is where Business Intelligence comes in.
+To diagnose your business, you will need to have a clear understanding of your business performance compared to other years.
+This is where a business intelligence platform plus dynamic financial reporting comes in.
 Use your to analyse the following key areas to help you get a clear view of your business performance and where it has changed the most to identify key areas of focus.

 1. Operational performance

 But in truth, these numbers only make up one piece of the puzzle.
-To get a true picture of your business performance, you will need other information such as competitor performance and market conditions.
+To get a true picture of your business performance, other information such as competitor performance and market conditions is also useful.

 2. Market conditions

 Internal data can only do so much; you need information on external factors to help you understand your business’ performance this year more than ever.
 It is crucial that you factor in the size of your market share this year compared with last – has it grown, do it hold steady or has it declined?
 Measure this.

 In your analysis of market conditions, you will also need to bear in mind your competitors.
 Measure the changes in your major competitors’ market shares over the past year, and see if you can identify any potential or emerging competition (from new entries or substitutes) and whether companies haven’t made it through or have been acquired by a larger group.
 With this information, you’ll be able to shape your strategy to address your competition and determine the changes they are also making to cope with the time.